-Dr. Cravero is Associate Professor of Voice and Opera at Drake University.
-Her voice students-in all degree programs- are active participants and winners of the National Association of Teachers of Singing Competition, the Drake University Honors Recital and Concerto Competitions, and have been accepted into prestigious programs and Graduate Schools such as the Roosevelt University, Boston Conservatory, AIMS in Graz, the International Lyric Academy Italy, Sing in China!
-Beijing, the Aspen Festival, Oberlin in Italy, Hawaii Performing Arts Festival, and FIO Americas Brazil.
-Ann recently released an album of duets with soprano Camelia Voin and pianist Nicholas Roth (‘Endless Noise’ Studio) in Santa Monica, CA.
+Dr. Cravero is Associate Professor of Voice at Drake University, and an active participant of The National Association of Teachers of Singing.
+Her voice students are National competition winners and have been accepted into prestigious programs and Graduate Schools.
+Ann released an album of duets with soprano Camelia Voin and pianist Nicholas Roth (‘Endless Noise’ Studio) in Santa Monica, CA.

 Dr. Cravero holds the Doctor of Musical Arts and Masters of Music in Vocal Performance from the University of Iowa where she studied with Stephen Swanson and Katherine Eberle, and a Bachelor of Music Education with emphasis on Piano and Voice from Bradley University.
 For further information on the artist please visit anncravero.com or at https://www.facebook.com/anncraveromezzosoprano/